AzethMeron/DiscordBot-JG-ZEKE/README.md

 # TO-DO

 - Proper interface (commands), for now all are hardcoded for administrators and syntax is trash
 - Text corpus used by me to train classifier was small, unbalanced and containing mostly sexism.
 To be remade.
+There should be classifier for: general Hate Speech, Sexism, Racism and Offensive Language.
+I've implemented weight system for them.
+Profanity check is good at detecting slurs - but it's oversensitive, so should be with lower weight.
 - Definitely not all exceptions are properly handled
 - Splitting messages; some messages are scallable and might overflow 2000 characters limit of Discord
+- Remake for pic-post, cuz downloading so much data causes exceptions.

 ---
 # Performance